-STEP 1: Preheat the oven to 350 degrees F. Line a muffin pan with liners.
+Preheat the oven to 350 degrees F. Line muffin cups of muffin tins with baking liners.

-STEP 2: In a large mixing bowl combine the granulated sugar, brown sugar, salt, cinnamon, flour and baking soda (photo 1).
+In a large mixing bowl combine the dry ingredients: granulated sugar, brown sugar, salt, cinnamon, flour and baking soda (photo 1).
 Whisk to full mix together (photo 2).

-STEP 4: Add the oil, unsweetened applesauce, vanilla extract and eggs (photos 5-9).
+Add the wet ingredients into the flour mixture: oil, unsweetened applesauce, vanilla extract and large eggs (photos 5-9).
 Stir together.
 NOTE: the batter will be thick (photo 10).

 In the Freezer